artsy/hokusai/docs/Configuration_Options.md

                     name: {{ project-name }}
 ```

-This instructs Kubernetes to use the `ConfigMap` object named `{project-name}` as a key-value mapping of environment variables to set in the container runtime environment.  `hokusai remote env` commands are designed to manage this environment.
+This instructs Kubernetes to use the `ConfigMap` object named `{project-name}` as a key-value mapping of environment variables to set in the container runtime environment.  `hokusai [staging|production] env` commands are designed to manage this environment.

-Note: When changing the project environment (i.e. after running `hokusai remote env set FOO=bar`) you need to run `hokusai remote deployment refresh` to re-create the project deployment's containers as Kubernetes will not propogate the new environment variables automatically.
+Note: When changing the project environment (i.e. after running `hokusai [staging|production] env set FOO=bar`) you need to run `hokusai [staging|production] deployment refresh` to re-create the project deployment's containers as Kubernetes will not propogate the new environment variables automatically.

 ### Kubernetes labels and selectors